ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/histogram.md

 ![](/assets/histogram.png)

-The histogram is create from this data that you can see on this chart below.
+The histogram is created from this data that you can see on this chart below.

 ![](/assets/histogram-data.png)